alaudet/raspi-sump/docs/web-interface.md

     warning on first access.
 Accept the exception to proceed — this is expected behaviour for a LAN appliance.

+!!!
+Tip - Exposing Web Interface to the Internet
+    Raspi-Sump is intented as a local area network appliance.
+Exposing the web interface to the internet requires caution.
+Remote access should be restricted behind a VPN or a secure remote access service like Tailscale.
+At the very least you should ensure a strong password and segregate it to its own VLAN if you choose to expose it directly on the internet.
 ---

 ## Navigation